alexanderswift/public-gigacom/testing_and_final_thoughts.md

+Early eject on tesing with the Unifi UAP-AC-Pro Wi-F because even though the brochure says 1.7Gbps of Bandwidth the AP is wired to the switch at 1Gbps and although it has a 5 GHz Radio and a channel width of VHT 80 the MacBook's Tx/Rx Rate is ~800 Mbps in my environment❌.

+---

 ![](https://github.com/alexanderswift/public-gigacom/blob/main/pics/side-by-side-test.jpeg)

 ### So can we hit 1Gbps❓

-Can a Unifi network with a pfSense firewall built on a low power AMD Embedded 1GHz quad Jaguar core achieve 1Gbps at layer 4, I'm sure I can switch traffic and route traffic and 1Gbps but can I match, inspect and forward (Firewalling) at 1Gbps.
-A quick reminder of the **[Paper Shop That Never Delivers Papers](https://en.wikipedia.org/wiki/OSI_model),** but the TL;DR version is just because your ISP has delivered a 1Gb service and the switch / router / network card says it's negotiated a layer 2 that speed it doesn't mean you will see the nirvana of 1Gbps ⚠️.
+Can a Unifi network with a pfSense firewall built on a low power AMD Embedded 1GHz quad Jaguar core achieve 1Gbps at layer 4, I'm sure I can switch traffic and route traffic at 1Gbps but can I match, inspect and forward (Firewalling) at 1Gbps❓.
+A quick reminder of the **[Paper Shop That Never Delivers Papers](https://en.wikipedia.org/wiki/OSI_model),** but the TL;DR version is just because your ISP has delivered a 1Gb service and your switch / router / network card says it's negotiated a layer 2 at that speed it doesn't mean you will see the nirvana of 1Gbps ⚠️.

-Early eject on tesing with the Unifi UAP-AC-Pro Wi-F because even though the brochure says 1.7Gbps of Bandwidth the AP is wired to the switch at 1Gbps and although it has a 5 GHz Radio and a channel width of VHT 80 the MacBook's Tx/Rx Rate is ~800 Mbps in my environment❌.

 Here's some useful notes from others on tuning for 1Gbps and what was observed on pfSense/APU2 firewalls: